NoobSkywalker/eve-elastic/README.rst

 A lot of stuff has been changed in the newest elasticsearch.
 One of the biggest changes is the removal of mapping types.
 Therefore eve-elastic has been restructured so that for every resource a seperate index is created as recommended.
 This removes the need of a standard INDEX settings and later on the doc_type will get obsolete as well.

+Settings and Mappings are now created per index and should be defined within the document mapping.
+See the TestElasticNestedObjectsAndSettings test case for an example.